yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-map-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca przechowywany obiekt funkcji porównywania.
+Funkcja członkowska zwraca przechowywany obiekt funkcji porównywania.

 ### <a name="example"></a>Przykład